ml-opensource/jenkinsfile-shared-libraries/README.md

 # jenkinsfile-shared-libraries
-Script library automatically accessible to our Jenkins Pipeline builds
+Primary script library for Fuzz's Jenkins Pipeline (Public variant).

+Every Pipeline build executed on our infrastructure has access to the scripts located in the `vars` directory.

-Our internal shared library for jenkins script to clean them.
-Open sourced to allow for easy hand off projects, all fuzz dependencies are wrapped in try catch blocks so if they fail your scripts won't fail.
-Please note this provided as a means of help you transition and should really be stripped for the pieces you need on your projects.
+Note that this repository exists to facilitate easy hand off of projects to and from the Fuzz engineering team; to that end, all Fuzz-specific references are wrapped in try-catch blocks so if they are not present your scripts won't fail.

+Please consider forking this repository for specific project needs.
+In unusual scenarios some of these functions are security risks and thus should be stripped out where possible.

 # License